hopsoft/docker-graphite-statsd/README.md

 ### Start the Virtual Machine & Login

-*Note: Ports 3000, 4000, & 5000 are mapped between the host & the virtual machine.*
+*Ports 3000, 4000, & 5000 are mapped between the host & the virtual machine.*

 ```
 vagrant up